GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 <!--1.
 A [WOG account](term-definitions) with [two-factor authentication (2FA)](https://account.activedirectory.windowsazure.com/Proofup.aspx).-->

-1. An active TechPass account<!--that is linked to your WOG ID-->.
+1. An active TechPass account.<!--that is linked to your WOG ID-->.

-?> If you do not have one, [Create TechPass Account](https://docs.developer.tech.gov.sg/docs/techpass-documentation/#/onboard) first by following the instructions for public officers and vendors respectively.
+?> If you do not have one, [Create TechPass Account](https://docs.developer.tech.gov.sg/docs/techpass-documentation/#/onboard) first by following the respective instructions for public officers and vendors as required.

 <!--?> Note: If you are public officer, use your WOG account credentials to log in to your TechPass account.-->